simplymichael/flash-card-application/_deploy/deploy.aws.ec2.md

   So, don't use them as the ports for your data services.

 ### Prerequisites
-01. Create the machine: `docker-machine create --driver amazonec2 fleenex-machine`
+01. Create the machine: `docker-machine create --driver amazonec2 MACHINE_NAME`
-02. Point fleenex.com domain to the machine
+02. Point your domain name (e.g. example.com) to the machine
-03. Test that fleenex.com is accessible after domain pointing
+03. Test that your domain (in this case, example.com) is accessible after domain pointing
-04. Create SSL certificates for the fleenex.com domain: **fullchain.pem**, **privkey.pem**
+04. Create SSL certificates for the example.com domain: **fullchain.pem**, **privkey.pem**
     [reference](https://certbot.eff.org/lets-encrypt/ubuntuxenial-nginx)
     - **Add Certbot PPA**:
       - `sudo apt-get update`